edisan27/Eds-ReaScript-ArticulateTriggeRNow/README.md

 ## To Do:
 - [ ] Auto detect .lua script files instead of manually registering it to the menu .lua
+- [ ] Easier customization, maybe a single script instead of multiple for efficiency